-We aim to ensure that no individuals (this includes players, spectators, coaches, officials and administrators) receive less favourable treatment on the grounds of their age, sex, disability, race, ethnic origin, gender, parental or marital status, pregnancy, religion or belief, class or socio-economic status, sexual orientation or political belief.
+We want to ensure that no individual (this includes players, spectators, coaches, officials and administrators) receives less favourable treatment on the grounds of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation or socio-economic status.

-There will be a safe and welcoming environment to all those who wish to be involved in cricket and that everyone is treated fairly and with respect.
-To help guide this commitment to diversity and inclusion, Cricket Scotland have an `Equality, Diversity and Inclusion Advisory Group` that meets regularly to push forward improvements for cricket.
-To access the Terms of Reference for this group, click here
+We must create a safe and welcoming environment to all those who wish to be involved in cricket and ensure that everyone is treated fairly and with respect.
+To help guide this commitment to diversity and inclusion, Cricket Scotland have an `Equality Delivery Group` that meets regularly to push forward improvements for cricket.

-We hope all our clubs take a similar stance and that we can provide support and guidance in helping you achieve this and become a hub for your community.
+We want to help all our clubs take this stance and provide support and guidance in helping you achieve this and become a hub for your community.

 Cricket in Scotland involves a growing number of people from different cultures and backgrounds.
 Ensuring your members and club provide welcoming and understanding environments for everyone is important to the future of your club.

 The ECB provide some excellent guidance on different religious faiths – click here

 We recommend all cricket organisations make themselves aware of their responsibilities relating to the Equality Act 2010.

 Additional information on Positive Action in Sport can be found here